 If an individual is not willing to listen to the Bible’s teaching, he certainly isn’t ready to be saved.
 You can’t trick someone into be saved!
 In South Asia, it typically takes a Hindu weeks and months of hearing the gospel and attending church before he is ready to be saved.
-And, typically, people in North America, England, Australia, and Europe today are as biblically ignorant of the gospel as a Hindu in Nepal.
+And, typically, people in North America, England, Australia, and Europe today are as biblically ignorant of the gospel as a Hindu in Asia.
 We need to make sure that they properly understand such foundational things as God’s holiness and justice, the fall and sin, and Christ’s atonement.
 We need to make sure that they are not merely reinterpreting what we are saying in light of what they have previously believed.
 It is one thing for a person to admit that he is a sinner in the sense of not being perfect, but it is quite another for him to acknowledge that he is the sinner that the Bible says he is, that even his righteousness is as filthy rags before God (Isaiah 64:6).
 It is one thing for a person to “believe in Jesus”; it is quite another for him to acknowledge from the heart that Jesus Christ is the only Lord and Saviour.

 To get back to our subject, the very first thing we must do, if we want to keep kids from dropping out of church, is to do everything we can to make sure that they are saved.
 We must not gloss over this.
 We must not accept an empty profession as salvation.
 If a young person is a rebel toward authority and his heart goes after the world and he has no passion for Jesus Christ, he is probably lost, it matters not how many “professions” he has made.